 Always check:

-Skipping these checks is the most common source of errors.
-The textbook 2D rotational field is the canonical reminder.
+Skipping these checks is where most errors come from.
+The textbook 2D rotational field is the standard reminder.